Rafael-Julio-2242/Rafael-julio-2242/README.md

 - Currently working as a Full-Stack Developer at **Opyt**, with nearly 2 years of experience building performant web apps.
 - Passionate about blockchain innovation—developing personal projects with Solidity and exploring decentralized applications (dApps).
-- Engineering Software student at **Instituto Federal de Goiás – Campus Inhumas**, expected to graduate in 2026.
+- Engineering Software student at **Federal Institute of Education, Science and Technology of Goiás – Inhumas Campus**, expected to graduate in 2026.

 ---